-Table S.6.3.b.
-Notes for Table S.6.3.a.
-Marking Requirements

-20. Combination vehicle/railway track scales must be marked with both the nominal capacity and CLC for vehicle weighing and the nominal capacity and section capacity for railway weighing.
-All other requirements relating to these markings will apply.

-21. The value of the load cell verification interval (v{min}) must be stated in mass units.
-In addition to this information, a device may be marked with supplemental representations of v{min} .

-22. Combination vehicle/livestock scales must be marked with both the CLC for vehicle weighing and the section capacity for livestock weighing.
+Table S.6.3.b.Notes for Table S.6.3.a.
+Marking Requirements 20.
+Combination vehicle/railway track scales must be marked with both the nominal capacity and CLC for vehicle weighing and the nominal capacity and section capacity for railway weighing.
+All other requirements relating to these marking will apply.
+[Nonretroactive as of January 1, 2000] (Added 1999) 21.
+The value of the load cell verification interval (v{min}) must be stated in mass units.
+In addition to this information, device may be marked with supplemental representations of v{min} .
+[Nonretroactive as of January 1, 2001] (Added 1999) 22.
+Combination vehicle/livestock scales must be marked with both the CLC for vehicle weighing and the section capacition for livestock weighing.
 All other requirements relative to these markings will apply.

-Note: The marked section capacity for livestock weighing may be less than the marked CLC for vehicle weighing.
-(Amended 2003)

-23. Required only if a CC has been issued for the device or equipment.

-(G-S.1.
-Identification (e) Added 2001)

-24. The section capacity shall be prefaced by the words "Section Capacity" or an abbreviation of that term.
-Abbreviations shall be "Sec Cap" or "Sec C." All capital letters and periods may be used.
+[Nonretroactive as of January 1, 2003] (Added 2002) (Amended 2003) Note : The marked section capacity for livestock weighing may be less than the marked CLC for vehicle weighing.
+(Amended 2003) 23.
+Required only if a CC has been issued for the device or equipment.
+[Nonretroactive as of January 1, 2003] (G-S.1.
+Identification (e) Added 2001) 24.
+The section capacity shall be prefaced by the words "Section Capacity" or an abbreviation of that term.
+Abbreviation shall be "Sec Cap" or "Sec C." All capital letters and periods may be used.
+[Nonretroactive as of January 1, 2005] (Added 2004)

-- S.6.4.
-Railway Track Scales.
-A railway track scale shall be marked with the maximum capacity of each section of the load-receiving element of the scale.
+S.6.4.
+Railway Track Scales. - A railway track scale shall be marked with the maximum capacity of each section of the load-receiving element of the scale.
 Such marking shall be accurately and conspicuously presented on, or adjacent to, the identification or nomenclature plate that is attached to the indicating element of the scale.
-The nominal capacity marking shall satisfy the following: - (a) For scales manufactured from January 1, 2002, through December 31, 2013: - (1) the nominal capacity of a scale with more than two sections shall not exceed twice its rated section capacity; and - (2) the nominal capacity of a two section scale shall not exceed its rated section capacity. - (b) For scales manufactured on or after January 1, 2014, the nominal scale capacity shall not exceed the lesser of: - (1) the sum of the Weigh Module Capacities as shown in Table S.6.4.M. and Table S.6.4.; or - (2) the Rated Section Capacity (RSC) multiplied by the Number of Sections (Ns) minus the Number of Dead Spaces (Nd) minus 0.5.
+The nominal capacity marking shall satisfy the following:

+- (a) For scales manufactured from January 1, 2002, through December 31, 2013: - (1) the nominal capacity of a scale with more than two sections shall not exceed twice its rated section capacity; and - (2) the nominal capacity of a two section scale shall not exceed its rated section capacity. - (b) For scales manufactured on or after January 1, 2014, the nominal scale capacity shall not exceed the lesser of: - (1) the sum of the Weigh Module Capacities as shown in Table S.6.4.M. and Table S.6.4.; or - (2) the Rated Section Capacity (RSC) multiplied by the Number of Sections (Ns) minus the Number of Dead Spaces (Nd) minus 0.5.
 As a formula this is stated as:

-$$RSC \times (Ns - Nd - 0.5)$$ ; or
+$$RSC \times (Ns - Nd - 0.5);$$ or